arrow-left

 Follow these steps to complete the integration:

-On the Catalog tab, click Google Cloud SQL - PostgreSQL.
+1. On the tab, click Google Cloud SQL - PostgreSQL.
 The Connect Integration page appears.

 Apono automatically discovers and syncs all the instances in the environment.
 After syncing, you can manage access flows to these resources.